UnitTestBot/unittestbot.github.io/src/docs/usage/format-tests.md

 route: /docs/cpp/usage/format-tests
 parent: Documentation
 menu: Usage
 description: Generated tests can be formatted in 'one-line' or in a more verbose form.
 The formatting settings can be set in Visual Studio Code Settings.
 ---

-import VerboseTestsImg from '/resources/images/verbose.png';
-import ShortTestsImg from '/resources/images/short.png';

 # Formatting Tests